bramus/ion-drawer-vertical/README.md

 ### Events and Functions

-`ion-drawer-vertical` automatically binds `dragup` and `dragdown` events to the `<ion-drawer-vertical-handle>` element if it's present.
-Dragging said element up/down will alter the opened/closed state of the drawer.
+`ion-drawer-vertical` automatically binds `drag` events to the `<ion-drawer-vertical-handle>` element if it's present.
+Dragging said element up/down will make the drawer respond to that state.
+Upon releasing the drawer will either revert to its original state, or to the opposite one (viz. open will become closed) when having dragged far enough (over 33% of the height of the panel).

 `ion-drawer-vertical` also ships with a delegate `$ionDrawerVerticalDelegate`.
 The methods `openDrawer()`, `closeDrawer()`, `toggleDrawer()`, and `isOpen()` are exposed via this delegate.
 Calling them will control all `ion-drawer-vertical` instances: